 H: Her own too.
 She couldn't hurt or defy me in front of him, so she had to go weasel.
 I had to put the whole staff on notice to find all the things she hid.
-I believed for years she was doing it to devil me.
-But then I discovered tk.
-That's when I knew for sure she was hoarding thins so Huey Newton wouldn't find them.
+I believed for years she was doing it to devil me until I found out she was hoarding things so Huey Newton wouldn't find them.